khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 They are useful when you are looking to identify trends or to see larger patterns in your data, and to see how your data changes over time.

 <story-viewer story-name="charts-line-chart--default" title="Line Chart"></story-viewer>

-### No data available

-Represent gaps in continuous data with a dashed `$grey-300` line.

-Don't display a data point when there is no data.

 ## Area charts